 I always tell people that the music of KLANK is best summed up as sonic therapy.
 Picture a page out of a journal or diary but set to music.
 I write about things that affect me personally, those I love and those around me.
 Musically, I like to describe it as “where the mosh pit meets the dance floor“.
 If you like music that’s dance-y, heavy, aggro and melodic at times, you will definitely like what we are offering.

-Pat Riot – What other projects are you currently working on?
-I understand there’s a possible remix CD and some other stuff underway?
-I also hear you have a connection to the Metal Missionaries* documentary as well? *(I recently interviewed its narrator, Dee Calhoun here)
+RIFF RELEVANT [Pat]: What other projects are you currently working on?
+I understand there are a possible remix CD and some other stuff underway?
+I also hear you have a connection to the Metal Missionaries documentary as well?

 Yeah, we did the musical score for my childhood friend Bruce Moore‘s film titled “Metal Missionaries: The Documentary”.
 Bruce and I have been friends for many, many years and he approached me and asked if we would be interested in doing the soundtrack and we gladly obliged.
 That was our first time tackling something of that nature and it was a lot of fun.

-Pat Riot – In this day and age where everyone wants to label, tag, or quantify every little thing, what is the difference, in your own words, between Industrial and Metal…or is there even any?
+RIFF RELEVANT [Pat]: In this day and age where everyone wants to label, tag, or quantify every little thing, what is the difference, in your own words, between Industrial and Metal… or is there even any?

 We have been labeled Industrial, we’ve been labeled Metal, we’ve been labeled electro-dance and electro-metal.
 Call it what you want as long as you listen and you like it!